HeadCount

-HeadCount is a national non-profit organization that works with musicians to promote participation in democracy in the United States.
-It is best known for registering voters at concerts – having signed up over 1,000,000 voters since its launch in 2004.
+HeadCount is a national nonprofit organization that works with musicians to promote participation in democracy in the United States.
+It is one of the largest voter registration organizations, having registered over 1.2 million voters since launching in 2004.
+HeadCount started off registering voters at concerts before expanding to sporting events, community events and online.

 Origins

 The organization was co-founded in 2004 by Marc Brownstein, bass player for the popular electronic rock band The Disco Biscuits, and his friend Andy Bernstein, author of The Pharmer's Almanac, a series of books about Phish.
-As of July 2019, Peter Shapiro serves as chairman of the board, Bernstein is executive director of the organization, and Brownstein is a board member with the title "founder, chairman emeritus".